gladly-team/next-firebase-auth/README.md

 The `req` argument should be an `IncomingMessage` / Next.js request object.
 The `res` argument should be a `ServerResponse` / Next.js response object.
 It requires that the `Authorization` request header be set to the Firebase user ID token, which this package handles automatically.

-This can only be called on the server side.
+This can only be called on the server-side.

 #### `unsetAuthCookies(req, res)`